warmsound/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).

 ### 2.15.1
 - Reverted to Connect IQ 4.1.7 since there are too many problem with sensors with this 4.2.x version so far.
-Hopefully this doesn't break the newest Forerunner 265, 265S and 965.
+Hopefully this doesn't break the watchface on newest Forerunner 265, 265S and 965.
-- Moved the line between time and date in Always so it doesn't strike the time.
+- Moved the line between time and date in Always On Display so it doesn't strike through the time.

 ### 2.15.0
 - Added Stress Level as a goal meter and datafield